Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, but the description adds clarification that position is 1-based and required with no default, adding meaning beyond the schema's minimum constraint.
+Schema coverage is 100%, and description adds value by emphasizing position is 1-based and required with no default, which supplements schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.